Jar36/portfolio/thank-you.md

 hide: true
 ---

-Thanks for contacting me.
-Your contact form was sent successfully.
-I will be in contact as soon as possible.
+Thank you so much for visiting my site and contacting me.
+Your form was sent successfully, I will be in touch as soon as possible.